The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

-The PVC plastic GearTrack and GearWall channels can be cut to length as long as you don’t go below 24″ long overall.
+The PVC plastic GearTrack and GearWall channels can be cut to length as long as you don’t go below 24″ long.

-In my case, it was perfect for hanging the two sets of golf clubs that my wife won’t let me get rid of.
+It was perfect for hanging the two sets of golf bags my wife won’t let me get rid of.
 (I know…that’s backward, right?)